-- With our contracted service providers, who provide services such as IT and system administration and hosting, credit card processing, research and analytics, marketing, customer support and data enrichment for the purposes and pursuant to the legal bases described above; such service providers comprise companies located in the countries in which we operate (see list of relevant countries here: United States, Japan, United Kingdom)
+- With our contracted service providers, who provide services such as IT and system administration and hosting, credit card processing, research and analytics, marketing, customer support, and data enrichment, for the purposes and pursuant to the legal bases described above; such service providers comprise companies located in the countries in which we operate (relevant countries include the United States, Japan, and the United Kingdom).

 - If you attend an event or webinar organized by us, or download or access an asset on our website, with sponsors of the event.
 If required by applicable law, you may consent to such sharing via the registration form or by allowing your attendee badge to be scanned at a sponsor booth.
 In these circumstances, your information will be subject to the sponsors’ privacy statements.
 If you do not wish for your information to be shared, you may choose to not opt-in via event/webinar registration or elect to not have your badge scanned, or you can opt-out in accordance with the Your Rights Relating to Your Personal Data section of this policy.

-- If we are involved in a merger, reorganization, dissolution or other fundamental corporate change, or sell a website or business unit, or if all or a portion of our business, assets or stock are acquired by third party, with such third party.
+- If we are involved in a merger, reorganization, dissolution, or other fundamental corporate change, or sell a website or business unit, or if all or a portion of our business, assets, or stock are acquired by a third party, with such third party.
 In accordance with applicable laws, we will use reasonable efforts to notify you of any transfer of Personal Data to an unaffiliated third party.

-Any Personal Data or other information you choose to submit in communities, web conference calls, web conference chat rooms may be read, collected and used by others who attend these web conference sessions, depending on your account settings.
+Any Personal Data or other information you choose to submit in communities, web conference calls, or web conference chat rooms may be read, collected, and used by others who attend these web conference sessions, depending on your account settings.

 Therefore, your Personal Data may be processed outside the European Economic Area (EEA), and in countries which are not subject to an adequacy decision by the European Commission and which may not provide for the same level of data protection as the EEA.
-In this event, we will ensure that the recipient of your Personal Data offers an adequate level of protection, in accordance with EU Privacy Shield (see following section) for the transfer of data as approved by the European Commission (Art.
-46 GDPR), or we will ask you for your prior consent to such international data transfers.
+In this event, we will ensure that the recipient of your Personal Data offers an adequate level of protection, in accordance with EU Privacy Shield (explained further in this section) for the transfer of data as approved by the European Commission (Art.
+46 General Data Protection Regulation [GDPR]), or we will ask you for your prior consent to such international data transfers.